osmosis-labs/osmosis/x/protorev/protorev.md

 ### TradesByRoute & ProfitsByRoute

-These stores allows users and researchers to query the number of cyclic arbitrage trades that have been executed by `x/protorev` on an cyclic arbitrage route as well as all of the profits captured on that same route.
+These stores allow users and researchers to query the number of cyclic arbitrage trades that have been executed by `x/protorev` on an cyclic arbitrage route as well as all of the profits captured on that same route.
 Routes are denoted by the pool ids in the route i.e. []uint64{1,2,3}.

 ### ProtoRevEnabled